About Lupus

 Lupus disproportionately affects people of color, especially African Americans, Asians, Hispanics, and Native Americans and like most autoimmune diseases is more prevalent in females.
 While approximately eight of ten new cases of lupus develop among women of childbearing age, men, women, and children also develop the disease.
 It ranges from mild to life-threatening and is a leading cause of kidney disease, stroke, and premature cardiovascular disease in young women and there is no known cause or cure.

 Existing treatments for lupus are not adequate.
 Some are toxic and cause detrimental side effects with long-term use.
 The first and only drug developed specifically for lupus was approved by the U.S. Food and Drug Administration (FDA) in March 2011 after a 50 year drought of no approvals.
-There are only four drugs currently approved for lupus so the majority of treatments are considered off-label.
+There are only four drugs currently approved for lupus and two for lupus nephritis, so the majority of treatments are considered off-label.
 Since it is a complicated multi-system disease, people with lupus must regularly see several different specialists making it an expensive chronic illness.

 It is estimated that one in three persons with lupus is disabled and one in five receives their medical care through Medicare or Medicaid.
 Lupus and other autoimmune diseases are the fourth leading cause of disability among women.
 The economic burden to society is staggering between the costs of disability income payments, government-sponsored medical care and lost tax revenue.